 Wise uses the mid-market rate, meaning you’ll get the same exchange rate you see on Google or XE with no added margin.
 This is rare to find among money transfer services, with most banks and specialist companies adding a margin on top of the mid-market rate as a kind of hidden fee.

-Wise offers more than 20 currencies, so your business will be able to make transfers to each of these from Ireland.
+Wise offers sending money in 50+ currencies, so your business will be able to make transfers to each of these from Hong Kong.
 You can see a full list above, but some of the more popular currencies include:

 - EUR Euro

 - GBP British pound

 - INR Indian rupee

 To make it easier for businesses to send and receive money, Wise has built in several helpful features to its business product: